airalab/robonomics-wiki/docs/pt/subscription-launch.md

 ---
 title: How to Send Launch with Subscription
-cover_image: 'subscription-launch-pt.png'
 contributors: [LoSk-p]
 translated: true
 ---